davidalexander24/leasing-registration-system/README.md

 ## Notes

-- This is a demo/portfolio project, so the default data and setup are intended for local development and showcase purposes.
+- This is a demo project, so the default data and setup are intended for local development and showcase purposes.
 - Keep secrets in local `.env` files only.
 Commit `.env.example` files instead.